 MEYERBEER: Robert le Diable / Bryan Hymel, tenor (Robert); Martial Defontaine, tenor (Raimbaut); Carmen Giannattasio, soprano (Alice); Patrizia Ciofi, soprano (Isabelle); Alastair Miles, bass (Bertram); Carlo Striuli, baritone (Alberti); Angelo Nardinocchi, tenor (First Knight); Teatro dell’Opera Salerno Chorus; “Giuseppe Verdi” Philharmonic Orchestra; Daniel Oren, conductor / Brilliant Classics 94604 or available for free streaming in small bits on YouTube

 Robert le Diable, one of Meyerber’s most sensational operas (the stage production includes the Devil as well as nuns on roller skates), hasn’t particularly worn its welcome well over the decades, but as this live recording proves it works pretty well in an abridged version.
-Opera lovers know that Bryan Hymel is one of those rare tenors who have the Meyerbeerian “goods” in every respect, including a well-defined trill, and the rest of the cast does very well.
+Opera lovers know that Bryan Hymel is one of those rare tenors who has the Meyerbeerian “goods” in every respect, including a well-defined trill, and the rest of the cast does very well.
 I was really pleasantly surprised by Patrizia Ciofi, who sings very well here as Isabelle, and Daniel Oren’s conducting is simpy wonderful.